Tomás Maldonado

 Tomás Maldonado (25 April 1922 – 26 November 2018) was an Argentine painter, designer and thinker, considered one of the main theorists of design theory of the legendary Ulm Model, a design philosophy developed during his tenure (1954–1967) at the Ulm School of Design (Hochschule für Gestaltung – HfG) in Germany.

 Early life

 Born in the Argentine city of Buenos Aires, Maldonado's artistic formation took place at Escuela Nacional de Bellas Artes Prilidiano Pueyrredón.

 Career

 The early years

-In this early period he was involved with the Argentine Avant Gardes, in fact, he was one of the founders of the painters' movement called Arte Concreto-Invención.
+In this early period he was involved with the Argentine Avant Gardes, and was one of the founders of the Asociación Arte Concreto-Invención movement in 1945.
+In 1951 he co-founded the magazine Nueva Visión with Alfredo Hlito, directing it until 1957.
+Published in Buenos Aires, Nueva Visión became an influential Spanish-language periodical devoted to art, architecture, industrial design and typography, and helped disseminate concrete art ideas throughout Latin America.

 The Italian experience

 Between 1964 and 1967, in collaboration with his German colleague Gui Bonsiepe he created a system of codes for the design program of the Italian firm Olivetti and the department store La Rinascente.
 In 1967 he established himself in Milan, continuing to teach in the Faculty of Philosophy and Literature of the University of Bologna, working almost entirely now in philosophy and criticism influenced by semiotics.
 In one of his last essays, "The Heterodox", he claims that the role of the intellectual is to awaken or reveal the collective conscience.